MoonPoet/xaprb-src/content/blog/2017/charlottesville-white-supremacy.md

 {{< youtube Thhd-VM6mW4 >}}

-<br>You can also browse [Getty's photos of the event](http://www.gettyimages.com/search/events/775021132).
+You can also browse [Getty's photos of the event](http://www.gettyimages.com/search/events/775021132).

 I have many more thoughts about what happened in Charlottesville on August 11 and 12 and the days that followed.
 I will stop at this for now, but I will leave you with this closing thought: